chainwikinet/wikijs-farm-content/ideas/fasset-liquidity.md

 - https://bamboorelay.com/
 - https://bamboorelay.com/add-token
 - https://0xtracker.com/relayers/bamboo-relay
-- I can add an ytoken to Bamboo
+- I can add any token to Bamboo
 - I can do market orders
 - I can do limit orders for FARM:WETH, but they don't show up in 1inch
 - I get an error when doing FARM:USDC limit orders
 - Mesh limit orders for fUSDC don't show up
+- possible that only WETH pairs are allowed for unverified tokens?
+  - FARM:WETH order on Bamboo does not show up on 1inch
+  - FARM:WETH order on 1inch does not show up on Bamboo

 1inch listing
 - 0.25% taker fee on limit orders
 - uses 0xAPI / 0xMesh

+Matcha listing
+- no listing process described
+- orders created on Matcha show up on 1inch
+- no maker or taker fee

 # Deposit/Withdrawal Abstraction